 1. Equitable use

-Can visitors with different functional limitations get a similar, or equitable, experience?
+Can visitors with various functional differences get a similar, or equitable, experience?

 2. Flexibility in use